-Nearly 60% of GPs have found immunisation uptake to be down this year compared to last, according to survey from Nursing in Practice‘s sister publication Pulse.
+Nearly 60% of GPs have found vaccination rates are down this year compared to last, according to survey from Nursing in Practice‘s sister publication Pulse.

 One in five (20%) of GPs said uptake was ‘much lower’ than a year before, while a further 38% said it had been ‘a bit lower’.

 This comes despite NHS advice that childhood vaccinations should continue during the pandemic and as worrying statistics have been uncovered by researchers at the London School of Hygiene and Tropical Medicine.

 Their study, highlighted in a new report from the BMA, found that in England the number of MMR vaccinations administered fell by 20% in the three weeks after social distancing measures were introduced on 23 March, when compared with the same point in 2019.

 The rates had been marginally lower at the start of 2020 compared with 2019, but became far worse once lockdown was announced, according to the research paper.

 Over the same three-week period, the study revealed hexavalent vaccine rates – including against diphtheria and tetanus – were around 7% lower compared with 2019, but this was in line with an ongoing decline and was not thought to be exacerbated by the pandemic.